nicolaCirillo/ate-it/guidelines.md

 However:

-- We discourage simple fine-tuning of the latest models without further analysis.
+We discourage simple fine-tuning of the latest models without further analysis.

-- We strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.
+We strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.
 In particular, we encourage:
-    - **the use of open-source LLMs
+- **the use of open-source LLMs**
-    - **the exploitation of linguistic knowledge**.
+- **the exploitation of linguistic knowledge**

+**Allowed external resources:**
+- pretrained embeddings
+- LLMs
+- tokenizers, lemmatizers, POS tagger, etc.
-- **Allowed external resources:** pretrained embeddings, LLMs, and other pretrained models.
+- other pretrained models
+- general language dictionaries

-- **Not allowed:** external corpora or lexical resources.
+**Not allowed:** external corpora or terminological resources.

 *All resources must be clearly documented in the technical report.*

+Teams can participate in:

-- Teams can participate in **Subtask A (Term Extraction) only** or in **both subtasks**.
+- **Subtask A (Term Extraction) only**
+- **both subtasks**.

-- Participation in **Subtask B only (Term Variants Clustering)** is not allowed.
+Participation in **Subtask B only (Term Variants Clustering)** is not allowed.

 Each team may submit up to **2 runs per subtask**.
 The best run per evaluation metric will be used for ranking.